Good-Bids/goodbids/docs/hooks/actions.md

 ### goodbids_init_site

-Action performed when a new site is created. `switch_to_blog()` has already been called to change to the new site.
+Action performed when a new site is created. `swap()` has already been called to change to the new site.

 ```php
 add_action(